animeavi/fedi_ebooks/README.md

 Also, it is recommended to run the bot once to generate the .model file and then restart, to decrease memory usage that is experienced when generating it.
 Depending on the size of the corpus file, you may want to have a swap file on your server or generate the .model on your desktop/laptop before uploading it to the server, as it may use a lot of memory for this process, but you only need to do this once and whenever you update the archive.

-## Creating a service (systemd)
+## Creating a service (systemd and OpenRC)

-I've included an example service file for systemd called `example.service`, but you’ll have to edit some of this stuff to match your system.
+I've included an example service file for systemd called `example.service` and one for OpenRC called `example.openrc` in the **util** directory, but you’ll have to edit some of this stuff to match your system.

 First install GNU Screen: